15 Fun Things To Do in Thermopolis, WY For Under $15 (Family-Friendly) July 7, 2019

 Whether you are traveling with kids or just by yourself, there are plenty of things to do in Thermopolis.

 Explore the town and its surrounding area.
-Or rest and relax during a long weekend in town.
+Or rest and relax for a long weekend in town.

 We’ve put together this list of things to do in Thermopolis, Wyoming to help you enjoy your time in this quaint Western town!